-Maybe you've been interrupted by a phone call from your dentist asking you to book your next appointment.
-You don't need to drop everything, find your diary, and try to figure out what will work.
+Maybe you've been interrupted by a phone call to reschedule an appointment.
+You don't need to instantly find your diary and try to figure out what new date will work.
 Instead, you could just say that you'll email them or ring back later.